coverclock/com-diag-hazer/README.md

 POS is the most recent position solution, latitude and longitude, in degrees, hours, minutes, and decimal seconds, and in decimal degrees.
 The latter format can be cut and pasted directly into Google Maps and Google Earth.
+The underlying position is stored as binary integers in billionths of a degree (nanodegrees), but the device under test may not provide that much accuracy; the actual number of significant digits is reported in the INT line (below), but even this may be optimistic (or, for that matter, pessimistic).

 ALT is the most recent altitude solution, in feet and meters.